jpratt2/CucumberTemplateJava/README.md

 The template uses the benefits of the Selenide framework to solve some of the problems in Selenium including
 1) automatic waits, 2) additional locator options, and 3) browser drivers.

-Locator options
-Within the Gherkin syntax, 2 options are available for locators:
+Two options are available for locators:
 a) By. selenium locators.
     And I click on By.tagname("button")